emmanuelgonz/ASL-EWF/README.rst

 Using ASL-EWF
 -------------
-To use the CLI, download the repo and run the aslfire.py application as follows
+To use the CLI, download the repo and run the whole_pipe function found in the aslfire2.py file as follows:

 .. code::